Maenad: Introducing the verrophone

 "What I like about these Orchestral Tools samples is that they’ve been recorded with all the sounds that come with the playing"

 “What I like about these Orchestral Tools samples is that they’ve been recorded with all the sounds that come with the playing.
-Sometimes the instrument can sound like you’re cleaning the windows if the tone doesn’t respond properly when you first touch it.
-You can’t always create perfect, otherworldly sounds.
 These samples have recreated the sounds to sound like they do in reality.”

 Meet David Newman